Classical Dances of India

 The traditional form of Bharatanatyam generally consists of solo female dancer accompanied with band of musicians and one or more singers.
 The attire in Bharatanatyam is brightly coloured sari.
 The sari is adorned with heavy jewelleries on nose, ears, head, wrists and a wait band.

-- The popular artists/exponents of Bharatanatyam are Bala Saraswati, Shanta Rao, Mrinalini Sarabhai, Yamini Krishnamurthy, Kamala, Vyjayanthimala, Sonal man Singh, Samyukta Panigrahi and Rukhmini Devi.
+Some popular dancers of Bharatanatyam are Bala Saraswati, Shanta Rao, Mrinalini Sarabhai, Yamini Krishnamurthy, Kamala, Vyjayanthimala, Sonal man Singh, Samyukta Panigrahi and Rukhmini Devi.